 This may not always be a problem.

-Nevertheless, property which is rented out to tenants tends to require some maintenance expenditure.
+Nevertheless, a property that is rented out to tenants tends to require some maintenance expenditure.

 Because real estate can be durable, in most markets sales tend to consist primarily of existing stock rather than new builds.

-The worst case scenario in an illiquid market is owning an asset which is sliding in value with no buyers available.
+The worst-case scenario in an illiquid market is owning an asset that is sliding in value with no buyers available.

 There can be other costs when selling too: agents’ fees and capital gains taxes, for example.